Existence of an unbounded nodal hypersurface for smooth Gaussian fields in dimension $d \ge 3$: A two-arms estimate in a slab

 Before proving Proposition \ref{prop:2arms*}, let us write two remarks that are central in the proof.
 The first remark is mainly about the use of the local FKG inequality in the proof (which is more subtle than one may expect).
 The second remark is about the fact that we can use RSW results at level $R^{-3/2}$ instead of $0$.

 \begin{remark} In the proof of Proposition \ref{prop:2arms*}, we will work in $\R^3 \subset \R^d$ and frequently condition the field $f_{R^\gamma}$ with respect to its values on certain subsets.
-Note that, since the field is a.s.\ analytic, it is determined by its values on a countable number of points.
-In particular, for any subset $U\subseteq\R^3$, the law of $f_{R^\gamma}$ conditioned on $(f_{R^\gamma})_{|U}$ is still Gaussian.
+We first observe that, for any subset $U\subseteq\R^3$, the law of $f_{R^\gamma}$ conditioned on $(f_{R^\gamma})_{|U}$ is still Gaussian (to prove this, note for instance that, since the field is a.s.\ continuous, it is determined by its values on a countable number of points).

 Moreover, if $V\subseteq\R^3$ is such that for each $x\in U$ and $y\in V$, $\E[f_{R^\gamma}(x)f_{R^\gamma}(y)]=0$, then the law of $(f_{R^\gamma})_{|V}$ is unaffected under the conditioning on $(f_{R^\gamma})_{|U}$.
-Furthermore, by the local FKG inequality, see Corollary \ref{cor:FKG}, the following property holds, which is tailored to the purposes of the present section:
+Furthermore, by the local FKG inequality (see Corollary \ref{cor:FKG}), the following property holds, which is tailored to the purposes of the present section: